Non linear Schr{\"o}dinger limit of bosonic ground states, again: Introduction

 \textbf{1.} $\beta < 1/d$ is a mean-field regime, interactions are of longer range than the mean inter-particle distance.

 \textbf{2.} $\beta > 1/d$ is a dilute regime, interactions are of shorter range than the mean inter-particle distance.

 Maximum physical relevance demands rather large values of $\beta$: in 3D $\beta = 1$ is, for reasons explained at length elsewhere, e.g. in~\cite[Chapters~2 and~6]{LieSeiSolYng-05} or~\cite[Chapter~7]{Rougerie-LMU,Rougerie-spartacus}, the most relevant case.
 In 2D one might even consider an exponential-like scaling of the interactions' range (thus $\beta = \infty$ formally), see~\cite[Chapters~3 and~6]{LieSeiSolYng-05}.
+See~\cite{Rougerie-EMS} for a general perspective on scaling limits of bosonic ground states.

 However, the larger $\beta$, the harder the analysis.
 For small values of $\beta$ it is feasible to deal with the $N\to \infty$ limit of the ground-state problem

 using only general structural facts of many-body quantum mechanics~\cite{LewNamRou-14,LewNamRou-14c}, within a totally variational\footnote{In the spirit of $\Gamma$-convergence one might say.} proof.